Move-In Checklist

 Domestic Students

 Due to space limitations, requests from domestic students to move in early are only approved for extenuating circumstances.
-When submitting a request, please explain the reason(s) that they need you move in early.
+When submitting a request, please explain the reason(s) that you need to move in early.
 We will review the request and determine if the need meets our requirements.

-Note: There are limited unassisted move-in appointments available on August 28, but fees may apply.
+Note: There are limited unassisted move-in appointments available on the afternoon and early evening of Sunday, August 25, but a nightly fee of $38 will apply.
 Use the Early Arrival Request form to apply.

 International Students (Students on an F, J, or similar visa)